Floydlang/floyd/Docs/Floyd script reference.md

 	struct rect {

-		//	Internal data members, using unnamed simple-struct.
+		//	Internal data is wrapped in "state", which is a simple-struct.
 		//	The state-struct has a init(float width, float height) and
-		//	all other features of a basic struct but
+		//	all other features of a basic struct but clients to rect cannot
-		//	clients to rect cannot access.
+		//	access.
+		//	Member functions of rect can access state directly as a struct
+		//	member called "state".
 		state {
 			float width;
 			float height;
 		}
 	}

+**??? improve state-syntax to make state a normal simple-struct that you can adress both type and member.**

 The **state** is a built-in keyword and you can only have **one** state in a struct, which kicks it over into being an advanced struct.
 Advanced structs cannot have other member data besides its state.

 It is possible to use any types inside the state, which lets just put other advanced structs inside rect.

-- There is no special implicit "this" argument to functions, you need to add it manually.
-- It is not possible to change member variables of a value, instead you return a completely new instance of the struct.

 To restore all previous functionality to make clients work as before: